Great interview - so why not me??

 Repeating memorized answers makes you appear uninvolved and seem like you're going through the motions.
 This will kill any chance of winning the job.
 Rather than provide rehearsed answers, take about three seconds to think about the question.
 Then reword your answer to fit the question.
 One great tactic is using real life examples.
 Answer their question, and follow up with an example that qualifies your answer.

 No one likes an arrogant know-it-all.

-We’ve all been told to brag a little and show off our abilities to the hiring manager.
+We've all been told to brag a little on our resume work experience and show off our abilities to the hiring manager.
 But, there is more to proving yourself than bragging.
-Too much bragging tells the hiring manager you are self-centered and arrogant, or you care more about your personal gains than realizing the company’s goals.
-Admittedly, it’s often difficult judge the correct ratio.
+Too much bragging tells the hiring manager you are self-centered and arrogant, or you care more about your personal gains than realizing the company's goals.
+Admittedly, it's often difficult judge the correct ratio.

 Some experts recommend the 80/20 rule.
 Focus 80 percent of your answer towards helping the company and 20 percent towards self-promotion.
 Compare the interview to selling a car.
 Obviously, you want to convince the customer the car has the best attributes for the best price.
 But you also want to tell them how your car will benefit them.
 Start each comment by directly answering the hiring manager's question.
 Then follow with an example that connects your answer to their company.

 It's true that hiring managers want the best person for the job and prefer candidates with the greatest experience and skills.
 Skills and experience only take you so far.
 You must deliver the package in a professional manner.
 Slang, mispronounced words and poor grammar will kill your presentation, making you look unprofessional and under-qualified.
 Even the smartest, most qualified candidate can destroy their chances by sounding unprofessional.